feast-dev/feast/docs/tutorials/driver-stats-on-snowflake.md

 ---
 description: >-
-  Initial demonstration of Snowflake as an offline store with Feast, using the Snowflake demo template.
+  Initial demonstration of Snowflake as an offline+online store with Feast, using the Snowflake demo template.
 ---

 # Drivers stats on Snowflake